-It's a good idea to be wary of any requests (via email, phone or otherwise) to change beneficiary banking details or send a payment to a new beneficiary.
+It's a good idea to be wary of any requests (via email, phone or otherwise) to change beneficiary payment details or send a payment to a new beneficiary.
 The request may be an attempt to divert funds to a fraudulent account.

 Fraudulent requests may be disguised as originating from a supplier and ask that you change the supplier’s bank account information.

 As a precaution, always take the extra step of checking directly with your supplier through an alternative communication method outside of the email environment, such as a phone call to a trusted source in their company, to confirm that the change request is genuine.